conflux-fans/btcl2s/articles/stacks/en/stacks.md

 ## **Overview**

 Stacks is a protocol that introduces smart contracts and decentralized applications (DApps) to Bitcoin without altering its protocol.
-It operates as a layer-2 solution on Bitcoin, leveraging Bitcoin's security and combining it with advanced scripting capabilities.
+It operates as a layer-2 solution on Bitcoin, leveraging Bitcoin's security and combining it with scripting capabilities.

 Stacks addresses the limited functionality of Bitcoin, which does not natively support complex smart contracts or DApps.
 It aims to unlock Bitcoin's potential as a programmable base layer, enhancing its utility beyond just a digital currency.